nluna96/bikesharing/README.md

 #### Gender Breakdown
 ![Image1](./images/gender_breakdown.png)

 From the customers who use Citi Bike services above is a breakdown of their gender.
-From the data above it can be seen that over 60% of customers are males, about 25% are females, and about 15% are unknown.
+It can be seen that over 60% of customers are males, about 25% are females, and about 15% are unknown.

 #### Checkout Times for Users
 ![Image2](./images/checkout_times_for_users.png)